zhenggit/ainote/RL.md

 # RL notebook

-From SFT, RLHF to GRPO and some following RL algorithms.
+From SFT, PPO to GRPO and some following RL algorithms.

 ## SFT